elastic/elasticsearch-labs/supporting-blog-content/hybrid-search-for-an-e-commerce-product-catalogue/product-store-search/README.md

 - **Docker Compose**: Docker Compose is automatically installed with Docker Desktop, but you can check the version and install it separately if needed [here](https://docs.docker.com/compose/install/).

+## Features

+- **Lexical Search**: Allows traditional keyword-based searches, where the results are matched exactly or partially based on the input terms.
+- **Hybrid Search**: Combines both lexical and semantic search techniques to deliver more relevant and meaningful results.
+- **Facets**: Enables the use of filters to narrow down the search results based on specific categories, such as product type, brand, or price range.
+- **Pinned Results**: Allows promoting specific documents to the top of the search results to highlight important or featured content.

 ## Steps to Run

 1. Clone this repository to your local machine (if you haven't done so already):